 When Jack had outgrown his Shetland Pony his parents suggested to him that he give it to the Bland girls on Nuwejaarsvlei.
 He looked dubious but his parents encouraged him.

 Recently Sheila found a pic of Jack – probably on that very pony!

-Here’s Mary in 1990 cruising above her old farm in a boat the ole man built, with her old home somewhere underwater below her:
+Decades later, here’s Mary in 1990 cruising above Nuwejaarsvlei in a boat the ole man built, with her old family home somewhere underwater below her:

 More decades later and I phoned Mary (now aged 92).
 She said she’d had a lovely night’s sleep and . . . see here.